Mamurooyiboluawhore/art/serializers.md

 # How TO Use Serializers In Django Rest Framework (DRF)

 ## Introduction:
-Django Rest Framework (DRF) is a python framework built on django, it is used for building robust and scalable web Application Programme Interface (APIs).
+Django Rest Framework (DRF) is a Python framework built on django, it is used for building robust and scalable web Application Programme Interface (APIs).
 Django Rest Framework (DRF) extends Django by providing tools for building robust and scalable web APIs.
-DRF has a lot of amazing features that leds to efficiency and effective building of APIs.
-Simplified use of serializers is one of the added layer of DRF.
+DRF has a lot of amazing features that lead to the efficiency and effective building of APIs.
+Simplified use of serializers is one of the added layers of DRF.
-￼

 Django Rest Framework (DRF) is a powerful and flexible toolkit for building web APIs.
-It provides a lot of features that makes building of Application Programme Interface (APIs) easier and faster.
+It provides a lot of features that make building Application Programme Interface (APIs) easier and faster.
 Some of the key features of DRF include:
 -   Viewsets and routers
 -   Support for authentication and permission
 -   Support for file uploads and downloads